 The Clinical Program has a policy to fund students for their first three years of graduate school, which is the timeframe in which students are expected to complete all formal coursework.
-Funding offers typically include a \$18,700 stipend and a full tuition waiver.
+Funding offers typically include a \$18,500 stipend and a full tuition waiver (worth approximately \$38,000).
+First through third year doctoral students in good standing will receive an additional \$1,000 per year to be used toward health insurance or health costs.
+The decision on how the funds will be used is up to the individual student.
 As long as students remain in good standing, this funding package is renewable for each of the three years in which they are taking full-time coursework.
 During the fourth year, students fund themselves in various ways, including teaching, working in FCS, on funded research projects, and/or in paid clinical positions in Chicago (which the DCT can help arrange).
 Beginning in the 2017-2018 academic year, fourth and fifth year students who have been admitted to doctoral candidacy and are otherwise in good standing are eligible to receive the Doctoral Research Fellowship which provides funding for 7, 11, or 20 hours of dissertation work per quarter.
+This funding is paid at a similar hourly rate as the stipend.